 The Kromek Sample Inspector is designed for the radionuclide activity analysis of low activity samples.
 It is perfect for testing radioactivity in food, soil, liquids, vegetation, etc.

 It can measure up to one litre of liquid or solid using a 75 mm x 75 mm NA(Tl) detector operating at room temperature.
-The Sample Inspector uses the highest sensitivity detection systems available today and provides high throughput for multiple applications.
+The Sample Inspector uses the highest sensitivity room temperature detection systems available today and provides high throughput for multiple applications.

 Easy to use gamma-radiation radionuclide detector

 The Kromek Sample Inspector radionuclide activity analyser operates quickly, the activity can be can be measured in as little as ten minutes.
 The Sample Inspector has a distinctive style, with medical grade castors makes it easy to move around a location or even take into the field.
 The touchscreen and interface are easy to operate which means that once it has been set up for use it can be operated by someone who is not trained in radionuclide analysis – the screen can be set to register a simple PASS or FAIL and sound an alarm (if you want it to).

 Reference Mode: set the Sample Inspector to search for the radionuclide you are testing